jdegand/shoppingify-frontend/README.md

 - Handle case when no shopping history and no stats to display - right now shows empty chart on stats page
 - problem with list names being unique - can't have different users have same list name ?
 Problem with having list being a separate model ?
 - need to wrap nav in a header tag?

+## Continued Development

+- Styling issues.
+"Completed" will overflow with present grid in the shopping list history component.
+- Refactor some component logic.
+- Folder structure improvements
+- Look into Cypress test improvements.
+- Migrate from Create React App or just update dependencies.

 ## Useful Resources